patalysator/pygpuspice/README.md

 2. Extend the solver to work with non-linear components as well (diodes for example).
 Whereas (1) only needs to solve one matrix equation, this requires solving a matrix equation iteratively.
 Important: the number of messages passed between GPU and memory must be minimized to get the most out of its performance.
 Communication between memory and GPU is comparatively slow.

+For representing circuits, the networkx library shall be used.